 Now, let’s consider a B2B software company that offers a subscription-based project management tool.
 A potential client comes across their brand through various touchpoints:

-- Single Source Attribution (Last-Click): In this case, the Last-Click Attribution model assigns all the credit to the last interaction, signing up for the software.
+• Single Source Attribution (Last-Click): In this case, the Last-Click Attribution model allocates full credit to the last interaction, signing up for the software.
 However, this approach overlooks the influence of earlier touchpoints, such as the LinkedIn post, email, and webinar, which significantly convinced the client to sign up.

 For B2B companies with longer and more complex sales cycles, Multi-Touch Attribution models are often more appropriate as they consider the various touchpoints that influence a potential client’s decision.